tkuwill/dotfiles-on-arch/README.md

 - `intel_gpu_top`: To check if your intel gpu can do hardware acceleration properly.
 - `libmad`, `faad2`, `libao`, `libmpcdec`: Optional Deps of `cmus`.
 - `ntfs-3g`: NTFS-3G is an open source implementation of Microsoft NTFS that includes read and write support.
+- `ttf-symbola`: (From AUR) A font for symbol blocks of the Unicode Standard (TTF).
+If you don't install this, `st` would fail when opening a document with some symbol blocks.

 </details>